brivadis/KernelEstimation/README.md

 	```
 	matlab KernelEstimation_delay_pertubations.m
 	```
-to obtain the figures of the paper.
+to obtain the figures of the papers.

 <br/><br/>